-We raise funds to support individuals and families affected by genetic disorders.
+We raise funds to support individuals and families affected by genetic conditions.

-Some genetic disorders are apparent at birth while others are diagnosed at different stages throughout childhood, adolescence and sometimes into adulthood, having a devastating impact on individuals and their families.
+Some genetic conditions are apparent at birth while others are diagnosed at different stages throughout childhood, adolescence and sometimes into adulthood, having a devastating impact on individuals and their families.

 Most importantly, the campaign:

-brings together the genetic disorder community in order to make a loud noise about the issues that matter to them,
+brings together the genetic condition community in order to make a loud noise about the issues that matter to them,

 shines a light on the organisations that work tirelessly to improve the lives of affected individuals; and

-celebrates the achievements of those living with a genetic disorder.
+celebrates the achievements of those living with a genetic condition.

 Please take a look below to learn more about the lasting impact your Jeans for Genes donations make.